liamtimms/website/site/pages/usefulsoftware.md

 ### The unavoidable power of text

-### Remote and recall

-### A secret third thing

-1. Many scripts and small software applications are developed without GUI front ends in academic or scientific contexts.
-Therefore, using the terminal is unavoidable.
-Embracing this fact increases comfort when using these programs, and familiarity reduces the cognitive load required for the inevitable debugging.
-2. Humans communicate the majority of technical ideas and instructions via text.
+Humans communicate the majority of technical ideas and instructions via text.
 The terminal is a primarily text-based interface that fits neatly into this niche.
 It does not make sense to use it for graphical tasks like photo editing, but it is simple and elegant for anything text-oriented.

+Text:

+1. can communicate specific information with precision
+2. is exactly repeatable
+3. travels efficiently over both space (networking) and time (documentation)
+4. can be relatively quickly input into a machine
+5. is exactly repeatable
+6. The most powerful input device on your computer is currently the keyboard.
+Terminal applications allow you to take full advantage of this and minimize the time you spend switching input devices and mental context between keyboard and mouse.

+### Remote and recall

+Because text is exactly repeatable and can be easily transmit, terminal based programs which use text input can be easily controlled by simple scripts or remotely without needing to render and navigate on the 2D surfaces of screens.

+1. Terminal applications can be run remotely without perceptible delay through `ssh`.
+You can efficiently and instantly utilize the full power of a personal or cloud machine remotely.
-3. Solving the problems with text-based commands in a "shell" enables quick automation of those solutions (via shell scripts) or immediate recall of the solution from history ("crtl+r" with `fzf` keybindings in the shell vastly simplifies this).
+2. Solving the problems with text-based commands in a "shell" enables quick automation of those solutions (via shell scripts) or immediate recall of the solution from history ("crtl+r" with `fzf` keybindings in the shell vastly simplifies this).
 There is no need to type the same command multiple times.
-4. A good terminal emulator has imperceptible input and output delay.
+3. A good terminal emulator has imperceptible input and output delay.
 Many modern GUI applications cannot boast this, particularly when accessed remotely.
-5. Terminal applications can be run remotely without perceptible delay through `ssh`.
-You can efficiently and instantly utilize the full power of a personal or cloud machine remotely.
-6. The most powerful input device on your computer is currently the keyboard.
-Terminal applications allow you to take full advantage of this and minimize the time you spend switching input devices and mental context between keyboard and mouse.
-7. Programs like `tmux-resurrect` can reduce the disruption from working remotely or setting up whole workspaces after rebooting.
+4. Programs like `tmux-resurrect` can reduce the disruption from working remotely or setting up whole workspaces after rebooting.
 You never need to leave your spot in an entire set of open files.
 This is not the case for most GUI applications.

+### A secret third thing

+Many scripts and small software applications are developed without GUI front ends in academic or scientific contexts.
+Therefore, using the terminal is unavoidable.
+Embracing this fact increases comfort when using these programs, and familiarity reduces the cognitive load required for the inevitable debugging.

 ### Neovim